Kraus is King: High-order Completely Positive and Trace Preserving (CPTP) Low Rank Method for the Lindblad Master Equation: Numerical Examples

 In this example we take $m = 150$, $\kappa = 0.002/9$ and simulate until time $3t_r$ using 4000 timesteps.
 We present results for $\epsilon = 10^{-3}, 10^{-5}, 10^{-7}$ using the low-rank method with RK4 and 4th a order Taylor series for the flow.
 The results are displayed in Figure \ref{fig:revive_2}.
 To the left we have plotted the population for the excited state (the insets are zoom-ins) for $\epsilon = 10^{-7}$.
 The second subfigure displays the population for the excited state for each or the tolerances (vertically offset by 1 and 2 for clarity).
 The computations with the largest $\epsilon$ over-predicts the amplitude of the revivals.
 The third figure displays the rank parameter as a function of time and for the different tolerances.
 As can be seen the rank parameter grows slowly even though the solution is highly oscillatory.
 The rank for the computation with the largest $\epsilon$ is one for the duration of the simulation, which can be an explanation to the over-prediction of the revival.
 The rightmost figure displays the difference between the solutions obtained with $\epsilon = 10^{-3}, 10^{-5}$ compared to $\epsilon = 10^{-7}$.
 While the errors are slightly larger than $\epsilon$ it does appear that the reduction is around 100 times in-between the two cases.

 In summary, this paper develops a class of high order low rank CPTP schemes for the Lindblad equation with time-independent Hamiltonian and jump operators.
 We demonstrate in numerical examples that the schemes are accurate and efficient for problems with low rank properties.
 In subsequent work, we will consider the general case when the Hamiltonian and jump operators depend on time.
-We also plan to develop tensor network based low rank schemes \cite{werner2016positive,sulz2024numerical} to tackle the challenging case of many qubits.
+We also plan to develop tensor network based low rank schemes \cite{werner2016positive,sulz2024numerical} to tackle the challenging case of many qubits. { As pointed out by one of the reviewers, the low rank techniques used here can likely be adopted to other methods, for example those in \cite{Steinbach1995,cao2021structure}.}